Murad Mohammed

-Murad Mohammed Sabah (مراد محمد صباح; born 1 April 1997) is an Iraqi professional footballer who plays as a forward for Al-Zawraa in the Iraqi Premier League and the Iraqi national team.
+Murad Mohammed Sabah (مراد محمد صباح; born 1 April 1997) is an Iraqi professional footballer who plays as a forward for Al-Quwa Al-Jawiya in the Iraqi Premier League and the Iraqi national team.

 Club career

 Al-Kahrabaa

 Mohammed signed for Iraqi Premier League side Al-Kahrabaa in 2017, helping them to fifth place in his debut season, their best ever finish in their history.
 The following season, Murad helped the club to their first ever Iraq FA Cup final, beating Al-Talaba 3-0 in the semi-final before losing to Al-Zawraa 1-0 in the final.

 Al-Shorta

 In June 2020, Mohammed signed for Iraqi Premier League defending champions Al-Shorta.
 Murad scored his first goals for his new club in November 2020 in the Iraq FA Cup against Al-Khalis, scoring two goals in a 5-0 victory.

 International career

 Iraq U-20

 Mohammed was first called up by his country at Under-20 level.